edemaine/furls/README.md

 ### Input Objects

-The internal representation of an input is an object with (at least) the following attributes:
+The internal representation of an input (as returned by e.g. `findInput`) is an object with (at least) the following attributes:

 * `.id`: `id` attribute of the `<input>` element (should be unique)
 * `.type`: `type` attribute of the `<input>` element, or `"textarea"`